2i-Git/career-changers-site/content/sections/3-Extra.en.md

 ### Class Methods & Callbacks

 JavaScript is intended to be a really easy language to use, and a part of that user-friendly design is providing built-in functions called *methods*.
-Pretty much every class (Strings are a class, arrays are a class, you can define custom classes etc.) have build-in methods that you can use without having to define a function to use.
+Pretty much every class (Strings are a class, arrays are a class, you can define custom classes etc.) have built-in methods that you can use without having to define a function to use.
 If you are looking at code challenge solutions online, you’re very likely to come across **array methods**.
 Again, [Mozilla is your friend](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), they maintain a list of all of the array methods available to you, with examples.
 Some, like pop(), push() and shift() should look familiar.

 In this lesson, we will cover a few of the very useful methods which take an arrow function as an argument (this is known as a *callback*).
-These will absolutely supercharge your code challenging!
+These will absolutely supercharge your coding challenging!

 ```
-javascript
+JavaScript

 // Class Methods & Callbacks